vardhan-venkata/react-simple-calculator/README.md

 ## Description

-- This is a simple calculator app, created using react, eval,
+- This is a simple calculator app, created using react, eval, and chakra UI.

 ## Packages used